religiosa1/rss-service/README.md

 # RSS feed microservice

 Nodejs microservice for providing RSS feeds to somme other websites or services, that don't have it.

 It exposes API endpoint to manage your feeds and feed entry items, storing them in a libsql database, automatically archiving old entries and removing old archived ones (keeps 100 non-archived and 200 archived entries per feed).

+Uses [feed](https://github.com/jpmonette/feed) library for the actual rss generation.

 The initial reason behind it -- to provide feeds for some websites, scraping them with n8n flow and posting the result to this service, so I can access the